What is a demand-side platform? An in-depth guide for beginners

 Self-serve DSPs offer the most control, speed, and flexibility, making it a strong fit for in-house teams and agencies with advanced programmatic expertise that want to iterate on campaigns quickly and monitor day-to-day performance more closely.

-Full-Service DSPs
+Full-service DSPs

 In a full-service or managed DSP model, campaigns are run by a dedicated team or partner on the advertiser’s behalf.
 The team handles aspects of planning, activation, optimization, and reporting on behalf of the client, allowing advertisers to stay more hands-off and focus instead on broader strategic planning.